 In the non-asymptotic setting our state of knowledge about Banach-Mazur distance is in much more preeliminary stage.
 The only single case for which the maximal possible Banach-Mazur was exactly determined is the symmetric planar case.
 Stromquist in \cite{stromquist} has established that the maximal distance between symmetric convex bodies on the plane is equal to $\frac{3}{2}$ and it is achieved by the square and the regular hexagon.
 Lassak in \cite{lassakdiameter} has provided a short proof of the inequality $d(K, L) \leq 3$ for arbitrary convex bodies $K, L \subset \mathbb{R}^2$.
+The bound of $3$ was recently improved to $\tfrac{19-\sqrt{73}}4\approx 2.614$ by Brodiuk, Palko and Prymak (see \cite{brodiuk}).
 Besides that, nothing else is known about non-asymptotic bounds on the maximal Banach-Mazur distance.

-Major contribution was made by Gordon, Litvak, Meyer and Pajor in \cite{gordon}, who were able to extend the idea of John to the other convex bodies introducing the notion of \emph{John's decomposition in general case} (which will be recalled in the next section).
+Major contribution was made by Gordon, Litvak, Meyer and Pajor in \cite{gordon}, who were able to extend the idea of John to arbitrary convex bodies introducing the notion of \emph{John's decomposition in general case} (which will be recalled in the next section).
 As already said, there are some major difficulties in estimating precisely the maximal possible distance between two symmetric convex bodies or two arbitrary convex bodies.
-Perhaps surprisingly it turns out that it is possible to determine exactly the maximal distance between a symmetric and an arbitrary convex body.
-We introduce a variation of the usual Banach-Mazur distance called the \emph{Gr\"unbaum distance} and defined as
+Perhaps surprisingly, it turns out that it is possible to determine exactly the maximal distance between a symmetric and an arbitrary convex body.
+A variation of the usual Banach-Mazur distance is called the \emph{Gr\"unbaum distance} and is defined as

 where $K, L \subset \mathbb{R}^n$ are arbitrary convex bodies and the infimum is taken over all invertible operators $T: \mathbb{R}^n \to \mathbb{R}^n$ and $u, v \in \mathbb{R}^n$.
-Thus, instead of sandwiching the affine copy of $L$ between two positive homothets of $K$, we may use also the negative homothets as well.
-Clearly $d_G(K, L) = d(K, L)$ if $K$ or $L$ is centrally-symmetric.
+Thus, instead of sandwiching the affine copy of $L$ between two positive homothets of $K$, we may use negative homothets as well.
+Clearly $d_G(K, L) \leq d(K, L)$ and $d_G(K, L) = d(K, L)$ if $K$ or $L$ is centrally-symmetric.
 Gr\"unbaum introduced this distance in \cite{grunbaum} and conjectured that the maximal possible distance is equal to $n$.
 It was confirmed more than $40$ years later by Gordon, Litvak, Meyer and Pajor, who gave a short proof based heavily on their decomposition theorem.

 \begin{twr}[Gordon, Litvak, Meyer, Pajor \cite{gordon}] Let $K, L \subset \mathbb{R}^n$ be arbitrary convex bodies.
 Then $d_G(K, L) \leq n$.
 Moreover, the equality is achieved by the simplex and an arbitrary symmetric convex body. \end{twr}